-- 2.1 Neighbourhood Action Plans are important in encouraging local people and organisations to work together to narrow the gap between the most deprived wards and the rest of the country, and they should be influential in the future allocation of resources.
-The objective of the NAP is to integrate policies at the local level to improve the way that services are provided. - 2.2 The Rift House/Burn Valley Neighbourhood Action Plan was the third NAP to be successfully prepared for the town in 2004.
-This plan was used as a base by the Rift House/Burn Valley Forum to identify how the Residents Priorities Budget (allocated by the Hartlepool Partners hip, under Neighbourhood Renew al Funding), would be spent. - 2.3 The Rift House/Burn Valley Neighbourhood Action Plan is the third NAP to be updated since the completion of the six NAPs across the town; Dyke House/Stranton/Grange, Burbank, Owton, Rossmere and North Hartlepool.
-In addition to this, it should be noted that a NAP has been developed for the New Deal for Communities (NDC) area, undertaken by the NDC Staff Team. - 2.4 The Hartlepool Partnership has agreed to allocate a further £31,100 for the Residents Priority Budget for the 2007/08 financial year, specifically for the Rift House/Burn Valley NAP area.
+- 2.1 Neighbourhood Action Plans are the local elements of the Hartlepool Neighbourhood Renewal Strategy.
+The Strategy forms part of the Community Strategy and the overall policy framework for the Borough, and sets out the long term vision for Hartlepool and the approach to the continuous improvement of services.
+NAPs have been developed in line with government policy for each of the wards which fall within the 10% most deprived wards nationally. - 2.2 Neighbourhood Action Plans are important in encouraging local people and organisations to work together to narrow the gap between the most deprived wards and the rest of the country and they should be influential in the future allocation of resources.
+The objective of the NAP is to integrate policies at the local level to improve the way that services are provided. - 2.3 The Rift House/Burn Valley Neighbourhood Action Plan was the third NAP to be successfully prepared for the town in 2004.
+This plan was used as a base by the Rift House/Burn Valley Forum to identify how the Residents Priorities Budget (allocated by the Hartlepool Partnership, under Neighbourhood Renewal Funding), would be spent. - 2.4 The Rift House/Burn Valley Neighbourhood Action Plan is the third NAP to be updated since the completion of the six NAPs across the town; Dyke House/Stranton/Grange, Burbank, Owton, Rossmere and North Hartlepool.
+In addition to this, it should be noted that a NAP has been developed for the New Deal for Communities (NDC) area, undertaken by the NDC Staff Team. - 2.5 The Hartlepool Partnership has agreed to allocate a further £31,100 for the Residents Priority Budget for the 2007/08 financial year, specifically for the Rift House/Burn Valley NAP area.
 This funding will be used to continue to address some of the residents' priorities identified the updated plan.